tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 Open the solution and explain the following:

-* The SVM algorithm is an alternative to the Logistic Regression model when it comes to running classification engines.
-The SVM algorithm is oftentimes more accurate than other models.
+* The SVM algorithm is an alternative to the logistic regression model when it comes to running classification engines.
+The SVM algorithm is often more accurate than other models.

 * The SVM package is a part of the `sklearn.svm` module.
 The `svc` constructor is used to create and configure the model.